VanillaChan6571/LethalCompanyFairPlayMinimap/README.md

-# Lethal Company Minimap
+# Lethal Company Minimap - Fair Play Edition

-Introducing a **Minimap mod** for Lethal Company, a dynamic solution designed to enhance your gaming experience.
+RE-Introducing a **Minimap mod** for Lethal Company, a dynamic solution designed to enhance your gaming experience.
 This mod seamlessly integrates a persistent minimap on your screen, ensuring that you're never left in the dark, whether you're playing solo or in co-op mode.